elsodev/Codeigniter-SEO-Helper/Readme.md

 **Step 3**

-1. Open up seo_helper you copied earlier
+1. Open up config/seo_config.php you copied earlier
 2. Change the title, description and image URL to anything you like.
 (Note: Description maximum 155 characters)